ay0788/ay0788/README.md

 # Hey, I'm Aya! 👋

-> *"Every challenge is just an opportunity to build something extraordinary with technology!"*

 I'm a passionate tech enthusiast diving deep into **AI & Data Science**, blending creativity with innovation to build impactful projects.
 Always learning, always building. 🚀